 The manual searches included conferences and journals related to business process.
 In both cases, DBLP and Google Scholar were used to support the searches with additional information on each paper, such as number of citations and author information.

-No restriction of date period was applied during the search in the specified sources, as we did not want to risk ignoring useful information that would limit the value of our findings.
+No restriction of date period was applied during the search in the specified sources, as the wish was not to risk ignoring useful information that would limit the fidings’ value .

 (A.1.3) Define Search Queries

-The objective of this activity is to define keywords and Boolean expressions to perform automatic searches in digital libraries.First step to define the search queries was the identification of keywords.
-The list of keywords was based on a preliminary ad-hoc search, so to guarantee that relevant terms would not be omitted from the very beginning.
+The objective of this activity is to define keywords and Boolean expressions to perform automatic searches in digital libraries.
+The first step to define the search queries was the identification of keywords.
+The list of keywords was based on a preliminary ad-hoc search, with the purpose of guaranteeing that relevant terms would not be omitted from the very beginning.
 Table 2 shows the keywords used in the final queries, already grouped with Boolean operators.

 Table 2.Search queries.’